 Offering food to a monkey and then pulling it away.

 Pretending to have food when you do not.

 Chase the monkeys.

 Attempting to scare the monkeys.

-The monkeys are given sweet potatoes three times day, and this makes up the majority of their diet.
-However the staff does realize that visitors to the Sacred Monkey Forest Sanctuary want to feed them as well.
-Who doesn’t want to feel their little hands taking food before running off into the trees!
+The monkeys are given sweet potatoes three times daily, and this makes up the majority of their diet.
+However, the staff does realize that visitors to the Sacred Monkey Forest Sanctuary want to feed them as well.
+Who doesn’t want to feel their little hands taking food before running off into the trees?

-The sacred forest monkeys have obviously become very accustom to humans dropping in to say hello.
+The sacred forest monkeys have obviously become very accustomed to humans dropping in to say hello.
 The temple complex sees just over 10,000 visitors A DAY!
 You will notice right away that the monkeys have no problem strolling along on a casual walk with the people.
-They jump around and play together while on lookers snap photos.
+They jump around and play together while onlookers snap photos.
 Even climbing up the leg of an unsuspecting tourist.